NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 </p>

 Here we only provide the plotting for the total power with dB conversion.
 The plotting for the average power with dB conversion can be very similar as we already have the data (the average power with dB conversion) saved in the `../extra_out_data` folder.

-Finally, you can convert the data (the average power or the total power with dB conversion) back into ptb format and feed back into ptb toolbox, if you wanted to run TF-PCA on dB power converted data.
-This might alleviate the need for high pass filter (would normalize Delat effects).
-It might also allow for less streaky total power pca decomposition, instead of needing to rely on the average power PCA decomposition that is copied over.